jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 There are currently two plugins:

-- Charting: courtesy of Infragistics - provides Category, Pie, Doughnut, Sparkline and Financial charts.
+- **Charting**: courtesy of Infragistics - provides Category, Pie, Doughnut, Sparkline and Financial charts.

-- Financial: adds additional functionality of benefit only to advanced financial users.
+- **Financial**: adds additional functionality of benefit only to advanced financial users.

 #### Plugins Example
-To add a plugin you need to do the following 3 steps (using the `charts` plugin as an example):
+To add a plugin you need to follow these 3 steps (using the `charts` plugin as an example):

 1. Install the plugin as a separate package: